Have you seen the BaSt-Ing VinZent?

 If you’re working in warm climates, in particular, every extra piece of PPE is another layer that’s going to warm you up further.

-I think it’s better just to get the best of the best other gear, such as the Protos Arborist Helmet which already offers excellent head protection.
+I think it’s better just to get the best of the best other gear, such as the Protos Arborist Helmet, or another good arborist helmet, which already offers excellent head protection.
 Then you can save on more complicated devices like the BaSt-Ing VinZent.

 However, if you think this invention might be of use to you, and you can afford the expense, why not give it a go?!